 It is committed to delivering an online experience that is as accessible as possible for the widest range of visitors, including those using adaptive and assistive technologies.

-For detailed information about creating accessible digital content, see the Web accessibility pages on the staff intranet, MyUSC (staff login required).
+For detailed information about creating accessible digital content, see the Web accessibility pages on the staff intranet, MyUniSC (staff login required).

-USC has a variety of initiatives to enable our students to realise their fullest academic and personal potential.
-The Student Engagement page on MyUSC (staff login required) contains information, strategies and resources for staff to assist them with engaging and retaining their students.
+UniSC has a variety of initiatives to enable our students to realise their fullest academic and personal potential.
+The Student Engagement page on MyUniSC (staff login required) contains information, strategies and resources for staff to assist them with engaging and retaining their students.

-As part of your induction, we require you to complete the following modules to ensure you understand the responsibilities of staff at USC regarding health, safety and wellbeing and equity.
+As part of your induction, we require you to complete the following modules to ensure you understand the responsibilities of staff at UniSC regarding health, safety and wellbeing and equity.

 As a sessional staff member you are required to complete relevant work health and safety training.